TechWatching/techwatching.dev/input/posts/teams-sso-powershell.md

 ### Creating the access_as_user scope

-Teams Tab SSO works by making the Teams client (whether it be Teams mobile app, desktop app or web app) ask for an Azure AD token with the scope `access_as_user` of the Tab application you developed.
+Teams Tab SSO works by making the Teams client (whether it be Teams mobile app, desktop app, or web app) ask for an Azure AD token with the scope `access_as_user` of the Tab application you developed.
 So we need to create a scope `access_as_user` in the application.

 ```PowerShell
 # Add all existing scopes first